In Mills v. Mills, (1st DCA, June 24, 2014) the Florida appellate court addressed the evidentiary burdens in a guardianship incapacity hearing.

 The Florida guardianship court and the litigants get crossed up over a rule of trial procedure.
 This concerns a son, H. Lee Mills, who petitioned to determine the capacity of his mom, Helen Mills.
 Lee wanted to potentially challenge certain changes that were made to his parents’ estate planning docs by other family members.
 The Florida guardianship court granted an involuntary dismissal after Lee presented his evidence.
 The Florida appellate court reversed because the Florida guardianship court applied the wrong burden of proof.

-Several witnesses testified during Lee’s case in chief.
+Several witnesses testified during Lee’s case in chief at the guardianship incapacity hearing.
 Helen’s granddaughter testified about her grandmother’s phobias, routines, and odd behavior.
 An expert committee of three medical professionals that had examined Helen testified that Helen lacked capacity.
 Helen’s primary care physician testified that Helen was “frail and probably weak, that her husband’s medical conditions were causing her a lot of mental anguish, but that he felt as though ‘she was very competent, [and] able to make decision[s].’”

 The Florida appellate court also ruled that it was error for the Florida guardianship court to weigh the evidence at the end of Lee’s case-in-chief, because that task is reserved for after all of the evidence has been offered.
 Even if the trial judge did not feel that Lee sustained his burden of proof following the presentation of Lee’s case, the judge was not permitted to weigh evidence when ruling on a motion for involuntary dismissal.
 “If substantial competent evidence has been adduced, through conflicting, which, when considered in the light most favorable to the non-moving party would sustain a judgment in favor of that party then the motion should not be granted.”